KasraMontakhabi/Dark_Winter/README.md

 2. Login: After sign up, user will be redirected to the login page.
 There he/she can log in.
 3. Groups: User can create a group and join it.
 Also other users can join the mentioned group.
 Leaving the group is possible for user.
 4. Posts: User can select the his/her group and share a post.
 Posts can be deleted by user also.
 In this condition, users may redirect to a delete confirmation page.
-5. Drafts: There is a draft containing all deleted posts.